mstksg/inCode/copy/entries/advent-gol.md

 treat the entire problem as a fancy multivalued 2D game of life...all of it came about from being able to see the problem visually in different ways.
-At other times it was a simple change in perspective to find a better way of encoding variants.
+At other times it was a simple change in perspective to find a better way of encoding variants or looking at how a specific number changed.
 I know for myself, the next time I try to explore something like this, I will try to apply what I learned to always reach for visualization sooner.
 Even dead-end visualizations can sometimes provide a new depth to the puzzle that you might appreciate later on.

 Another thing I hope was apparent was the power of community!
 I know I definitely would not have had as much fun doing this if it wasn't for the